StanfordSpezi/SpeziLLM/README.md

 #### Setup

 You can configure the Spezi Local LLM execution within the typical `SpeziAppDelegate`.
-In the example below, the `LLMRunner` from the [SpeziLLM](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillm) target which is responsible for providing LLM functionality within the Spezi ecosystem is configured with the `LLMLocalRunnerSetupTask` from the [SpeziLLMLocal](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillmlocal) target.
+In the example below, the `LLMRunner` from the [SpeziLLM](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillm) target which is responsible for providing LLM functionality within the Spezi ecosystem is configured with the `LLMLocalPlatform` from the [SpeziLLMLocal](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillmlocal) target.
 This prepares the `LLMRunner` to locally execute Language Models.

 ```
 class TestAppDelegate: SpeziAppDelegate {
     override var configuration: Configuration {
         Configuration {
             LLMRunner {
-                LLMLocalRunnerSetupTask()
+                LLMLocalPlatform()
             }
         }
     }